Asylumrunner/Maskmaker/README.md

 This API also has some dormant frameworks for creating authorization endpoints.
 While I could see that being useful if I start dealing with database management, maybe setting up some admin endpoints to do things like clear the database or view saved Markov chains, for now it isn't *aggressively* useful, so I'm going to leave it blank.

 ## Deployment Notes
 This project has been set up to deploy to AWS fairly simply using Claudia.js.
-There are NPM scripts set up to deploy to your own AWS account with `npm setup`, as well as update it with `npm deploy`.
+There are NPM scripts set up to deploy to your own AWS account with `npm run setup`, as well as update it with `npm run deploy`.
 Make sure you have [Claudia.js set up](https://claudiajs.com/tutorials/installing.html), and lemme know in an issue if something is wonky.

 To run locally, just run index.js with an environment variable called ENVIRONMENT set to 'local'.